 It has not proved straightforward to identify occupants of Nos 16 and 16a or even to determine when the cottage was split, or was it built as two separate cottages, etc.

-William, son of Thomas Oakley and Ann (nee Hawker) who had lived at Norton since 1829, married Clara Burrop in Gloucester in 1880 and it is known that they lived in the thatched cottage at the Green from marriage, having three children here; Albert, Alfred and Florence.
-William and Clara lived here possibly into the early 1900s when they crossed the Green to cottage No 8.
+William, son of Thomas Oakley and Ann (nee Hawker) who had lived at Norton since 1829, married Clara Burrop in Gloucester in 1880 and it is known that they lived in the right hand side of the thatched cottage at the Green from marriage, having three children here; Albert, Alfred and Florence.
+This would be what is now 16a, Goose Cottage, and William and Clara lived here possibly into the early 1900s when they crossed the Green to cottage No 8.

-The first time this property is actually named as cottage No 16a was not till 1939 and its early history has been included in that for Norton Court Estate Cottage No 16, more recently October Cottage.
+The first time this property has been identified actually named as cottage No 16a was not till 1939 and its early history has been included in that for Norton Court Estate Cottage No 16, more recently October Cottage.

 At the time of the 1952 auction of the Norton Court Estate the house was Lot No 19 and was described as follows; “… being No 16a, adjoining the previous Lot.
 It is built of stone, has a thatched roof and contains; Living room with fireplace, oven and sham, and larder cupboard, landing bedroom and bedroom.
 Lean to wash house, EC and coal house.
 The assessment for rates is £4, the current half year’s payment being £1 16s 4d.
 This Lot is sold subject to the owner or occupier of Lot Eighteen sharing the well on this Lot, the cost of the maintenance to be borne equally by the respective owners.
 Vacant possession will be given on completion of the purchase”.
 At the auction it appears to have sold for £350.